Where is the next Community Games taking place?

 Will there be a quiet space?

-“Unfortunately, we don’t have an isolated indoor space this year, but with a lower number of visitors than in previous years, there will be quiet areas around the outskirts of the track where you can take time out.”
+“Unfortunately, we don’t have an isolated indoor space this year, but with a lower number of visitors than in previous years, there will be quiet areas around the outskirts of the event where you can take time out.”

 Will there be an Accessible Games this year?